LyraSilverr/LyraSilverr/README.md

 Here's what my status means!

 🟢**Online:** I'm there, just sitting.
 Watching 👀.
-You can interact. i will respond immediately.
+You can interact. i will respond immediately 99% of the time!

 🌙**Away and or sleeping:** probably Afk doing something for a moment, will be back soon!

-⛔**Busy:** I might not respond immediately since I am not in pt/in a different app or something, whisper to interact!!.
+⛔**Busy:** I might not respond immediately since I am not in pt/in a different app or something, whisper to interact!!

 🗨️**Looking for chat:** Never use this.